Modern Slavery and Human Trafficking Statement

 OUR POLICIES ON MODERN SLAVERY AND HUMAN TRAFFICKING

-We are committed to ensuring that modern slavery and human trafficking play no part in our business or supply chains.
-All our employees are bound by a Code of Conduct which requires them to report any breach or potential breach of legislation and we have a Whistleblowing Policy through which effective reporting of such matters can be reported by staff.
+We remain committed to ensuring that modern slavery and human trafficking play no part in our business or supply chains.
+All employees must comply with our internal Code of Conduct, which includes obligations to report suspected wrongdoing.
+Our Whistleblowing Policy provides a confidential mechanism for reporting concerns.

 2022/23 UPDATE